-Now narrow the distance between the buttons.
-The smaller the overlap of the double breast is, the more vertical the line of the lapel will be and the more its broadening effect will be reduced.
-And the shorter the horizontal line between the buttons will be.
+Now narrow the distance between the waist buttons.
+The smaller the overlap of the double breast is, the more vertical the line of the lapel will be, and the more its broadening effect is reduced.

 Obviously you don’t want to push this too far, otherwise you might as well have a single-breasted jacket.
 But slightly adjusting both of these things will make the jacket more slender in a very subtle way.

 Lastly, you can reduce the number of buttons on a double-breasted suit.
 Cutting it to four will make the jacket look boxier.
 But reducing it to two is a little slimming, as there is only one horizontal line, not two or three.

 So there you go.
 A double-breasted suit does not necessarily make a man too broad.
 By lengthening the lapel, making it more vertical and reducing the buttons you can create a double-breasted jacket that a large man can wear and will only give him broad shoulders – not a big stomach.